khalid-hussain/theprophetsprayer/MARKDOWN/_fm2.md

 ## Misconception Three {.unnumbered}

-Others have the idea that what we invite to, of following the Sunnah and not accepting the views of the Imams contrary to it, means to completely abandon following their views and benefiting from their opinions and _ijtihād_.
+Others have the idea that what we invite to, of following the Sunnah and not accepting the views of the Imams contrary to it, means to completely abandon following and benefiting from their opinions and _ijtihād_.

 Answer: This idea is as far as can be from the truth---it is false and obviously flawed, as is clearly evident from our previous discussion, all of which suggests otherwise.
 All that we are calling to is to stop treating the _madhhab_ as a _Dīn_, placing it in the position of the Quran and the Sunnah, such that it is referred to in the case of dispute or when extracting a new judgment for unexpected circumstances, as the so-called jurists of this age do when setting new rules for personal matters, marriage, divorce, etc, instead of referring to the Quran and the Sunnah to distinguish the right from the wrong, the truth from falsehood---all of this on the basis of their “Differing is a mercy” and their idea of pursuing every concession, ease and convenience!
 How fine was the saying of Sulaymān al-Taymī:

 > Were you to accept the concessions of every scholar, you would gather every evil.

 Related by Ibn ʿAbd al-Barr in _Jāmiʿ Bayān al-ʿIlm_ (2/91--91), who said after it, “There is _ijmāʿ_ (consensus of opinion) on this: I know of no contrary view.”
 All this pursuing of concessions for the sake of it is what we reject, and it agrees with _ijmāʿ_, as you see.

 As for referring to the Imams' views, benefiting from them, and being helped by them in understanding the truth where they have differed and there is no text in the Quran and the Sunnah, or when there is need for clarification, we do not reject it.
 In fact, we enjoin it and stress upon it, for there is much benefit expected in this for whoever treads the path of being guided by the Quran and the Sunnah. ʿAllāmah Ibn ʿAbd al-Barr says (2/182),